Skip to content

 When compounded wins on price

 For the large group paying cash — no coverage, a high deductible, or a plan that excludes anti-obesity drugs — compounded is usually far cheaper.
-A flat $99-$149 compounded semaglutide undercuts an uncovered $1,000+ brand sticker so decisively that the comparison isn't close.
+A flat $99-$149 compounded semaglutide undercuts an uncovered $1,000+ brand sticker so decisively that the comparison isn't close — see the full spread on the cheapest semaglutide ranking.
 This is the scenario most of our provider reviews are built for: cash-pay shoppers who want the molecule without the brand markup.

 The catch: compounded isn't the same regulatory product